 The single most important skill for a programmer is problem solving.
 Problem solving means the ability to formulate problems, think creatively about solutions, and express a solution clearly and accurately.
 As it turns out, the process of learning to program is an excellent opportunity to practice problem-solving skills.
+That's why this section is called "The way of the program."

 On one level, you will be learning to program, a useful skill in itself.
 On another level, you will use programming as a means to an end.
 As we go along, that end will become clearer.